MOSESMUGAYAMASHENGU/customer-personality-gmm-analysis/README.md

     Gold creates a specialist split (some premium customers buy, some avoid)

 Act
-How do annual members and casual riders use Cyclistic bikes differently?

-[This section adapted from your reference, but for our context:]

 How do the 9 customer segments differ in their spending behavior?

     Ultra-Premium segment (Cluster 4) shows balanced high spending across all categories—they are "all-rounders" who value the full product range